bbuchsbaum/colorplane/README.md

 [![R-CMD-check](https://github.com/bbuchsbaum/colorplane/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/bbuchsbaum/colorplane/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of colorplane is to …
+The goal of `colorplane` is to facilitate the creation and manipulation of color maps that can be rescaled, thresholded, and blended.
+The main motivation for the package was to help with the creation of image overlays for the display of scalar fields on a backgroound image (e.g. for display of brain activation maps).

 ## Installation